kpettijohn/postgis/9.4/README.md

 ## How to use this image

-The `postgis` image is build using the official `postgres` docker image, which explains some basic usage of the `postgres` image.
+The `postgis` image is built using the official `postgres` docker image, which explains some basic usage of the `postgres` image.

 https://registry.hub.docker.com/_/postgres/